ItzTacosOfficial/CM2-Reference/README.md

 ### Preparation

-Copy the zlib headers into `lib/zlib/include` (this path is to be consistent with the other libraries).
+Copy both the zlib and openssl include folders into `lib/<LIBRARY>/include` (this path is to be consistent with the other libraries).

 Copy both the game's DLLs from the game's root into the corresponding folder at `lib/<LIBRARY>/x86`.